 As part of your studies, you will have the opportunity to take part in employer-led, work-based projects, based on real-life scenarios, providing invaluable experience to supplement your studies.

-This programme will enable you to develop your knowledge of engineering materials, design and processes, graphical communication including CAD, and electrical and electronic principles.
+This programme will enable you to develop your knowledge of engineering materials, design and processes, graphical communication including CAD and electrical principles.